“Good accommodation, homely rather than hotel, atmospheric and friendly, ensures boarding is a bigger hit than ever.” Good Schools Guide

 Prep School pupil Angus recently created a poster summing up a typical day in his life as a boarder:

 “Boarders possess a strong belief in their sense of belonging.
 The boarding houses offer a homely atmosphere that contributes towards the pupils’ well being and happiness.
 Relationships within the boarding community are excellent.”
 ISI Inspection 2011

-There are three single-sex boarding Houses in the Senior School, two for boys (School House and Robert Pearce House) and one for girls (Young House).
+There are four single-sex boarding Houses in the Senior School, two for boys' (Rowe House and Robert Pearce House) and two for girls' (Trotman House and Young House).
 Each House has cooking facilities and a common room with a television and a pool table and/or piano.
 The friendly, welcoming, homely atmosphere in all our Boarding Houses means that new boarders quickly settle in and feel they belong.
 Our boarders show a real sense of pride, ownership and responsibility in the happy running of their Houses and a genuine care for each other.